 “So throughout the data analysis, I am focusing on the things that actually matter, the stuff that you can do something with.” (loc 822)

 This means, of course, that the author determines significance, not the data.
 Problematic in science, but not in pop self-help.

 Chapter 1 looks at major themes from the qualitative data (5046 comments) provided by respondents.
 That’s a LOT of qualitative data and a structured analysis of it could be fascinating.
 A number of the themes Tuckman gave were not unique to ADHD affected couples (i.e., mismatched drives, impact of kids).
 A few were specifically related to ADHD for Tuckman (again – no data given, just Tuckman’s interpretation):

 - ADHD women struggled to clear their minds before and during sex.
 They also reported finding it difficult to stay on task to complete assignments needed to solve sexual problems.
-(Again.
-Not sure how significantly different this is for ADHD women and non-ADHD women.
-Would assume significant difference, but would like to see it.)
+(Again, not sure how significantly different this is for ADHD women and non-ADHD women.
+I would assume a significant difference, but would like to see it.)